cailurus/imswitch_mathblock_obsidian/README.md

 The plugin provides two configurable commands:

 1. Command to switch to English input method
-   - Default value: `im-select com.apple.keylayout.ABC`
+   - Default value: `macism com.apple.keylayout.ABC`
 2. Command to switch back to previous input method
-   - Default value: `im-select com.tencent.inputmethod.wetype.pinyin`
+   - Default value: `macism com.tencent.inputmethod.wetype.pinyin`

 You can modify these commands in the plugin settings according to your system and input method preferences.

 ## System Requirements

-- macOS: Requires [im-select](https://github.com/daipeihust/im-select) to be installed
+- macOS: Requires [macism](https://github.com/laishulu/macism) to be installed
 - Other systems: Requires appropriate command-line tools for switching input methods

 ## Important Notes